-- 4. This form must be completed by the student's clinical employee/supervisor, (clinical employee an appointed employee whose duty is to supervise college students at the clinical education site, who will, in that capacity, have direct patient contact and involvement in clinical activities), and signed by both the student and the clinical employee/supervisor. - 5.
+- 1. See the site's documentation for specific policies regarding reporting of clinical/fieldwork incidents. - 2.
+In the event of any student injury where treatment is not covered by the individual site, the student will incur the expense. - 3.
+Forms for reporting clinical/fieldwork incidents may be obtained from the department's clinical education/fieldwork coordinator. - 4.
+This form must be completed by the student's clinical employee/supervisor, (clinical employee an appointed employee whose duty is to supervise college students at the clinical /fieldwork education site, who will, in that capacity, have direct client contact and involvement in clinical/fieldwork activities), and signed by both the student and the clinical employee/supervisor. - 5.
 The original report will be forwarded to the department's chairperson.
 Copies will be distributed as follows: the student, the controller's office, and the student's department file.